magicbitlk/Magicbit-Arduino/index.rst

 11.1 Introduction
 ------------------
 	There are many projects we have to used motors for many purposes. every processor is work under 5V or 3.3V.
-So their outputs are not enough to supply larger current and volatges to motors.
-In this case we have to use additional module to controlthe motors. that is motor driver.
-As the name it suggests, every motor driver doing the same thing. that is , controlling the motors using external power source basedd on microcontroller signals. these controlloing signal not voltage vale.they are PWM(Pulse width modulation) signals. these are digital signals. lot of motor driver used H-Bridge mechanism  to control the motors. if you used arduino board you have to use external motor driver to contorl motors. but in the magcbi you dont buy any external motor controller.because it already have inbuilt H bridge motor driver. so you can directily connect motors to the magicbit and you can play with them.
+So their outputs are not enough to supply largercurrent and volatges to control motors.
+In this case we use additional module to control the motors. that is motor driver.
+As the name it suggests, every motor driver is doing same thing.
+That is , controlling the motors using external power source based on microcontroller signals.
+These controlling signals are not constant voltage values.They are PWM(Pulse width modulation) signals.
+These signals are digital signals.
+Lot of motor drivers used H-Bridge mechanism to control the motors.
+If you used arduino board you have to use external motor driver to control motors.
+But in the magcbit you don't buy any external motor controller.
+Because it's already have inbuilt H-bridge motor driver.
+So you can directly connect motors to the magicbit and you can play with them.

 **Learning outcomes:**